Bangkok or up-country? Which is best?

 Verdict - Bangkok isn't even at the races.
 Bangkok 7 Up-country 4

 My wife said that I should include this section and come to think about it - why not indeed.
 What about the attitude of Thai students towards their teacher?
-Well, a quick read of Dave's Journey, our English teacher in North East Thailand, will give you some idea of just how respected a teacher can be in Thailand.
-Out in the boonies you truly are 'the ajarn'.
+Well, nowhere will a teacher get more respect from students than at schools out in the boonies.
+Out there among the rice fields, you truly are 'the ajarn'.
 You are the fountain of knowledge.
 You are the inspiration to young minds.
 You are an integral part of all their hopes and dreams.
+And you talk funny.

 I once taught a corporate class in Bangkok, and the group included one female to whom I took an instant dislike.
 "You foreigners" she said "you only come and work as teachers because it's the only job you can get here"